AlexTaguchi/binomial-coefficient/README.md

 where k is the number of times a successful event occurs within a set interval and lambda is the average number of events per interval.
-One useful property of both the Binomial and Poisson distributions is the expected value is readily calculated as p*n and lambda, respectively.
+One useful property of both the Binomial and Poisson distributions is the expected value is the maximum of the distribution (p*n and lambda, respectively).

 References
 ---